Originally published on April 25, 2018. Updated June 26, 2024.

 3. Daily work schedule template

-This detailed daily work schedule is perfect for managing the daily activities of your resources by the hour.
+This detailed resource planning template is perfect for managing the daily activities of your resources by the hour.
 It also includes a list of activities for the week along with room for adding notes.

 Download: Office.com (Excel)

-Instead of using templates, save time by using a resource and traffic management software to manage your team.
+Instead of using templates, save time using resource and traffic management software to manage your team.
 Learn more about Workamajig’s resource management capabilities here.

-The work breakdown structure is one of the more important documents you'll create in the course of managing a project.
+The work breakdown structure is one of the more important documents you'll create when managing a project.

 As we noted earlier, the work breakdown structure involves breaking down deliverables into smaller, more manageable chunks.

-A work breakdown structure can have as many levels as necessary, but for most projects, you won't need to go beyond 4-5 levels of decomposition.
-If you need to use verbs to break down the deliverables further (i.e. you are describing activities), you're doing something wrong.
+A work breakdown structure can have as many levels as necessary, but for most projects, you won't need to go beyond 4-5 decomposition levels.
+If you need to use verbs to break down the deliverables further (i.e., you are describing activities), you're doing something wrong.

 Creating a work breakdown structure requires a clear understanding of what a WBS actually involves.
-You also need to understand the project's scope, list deliverables, and determine work packages.
+You must also understand the project's scope, list deliverables, and determine work packages.

 Follow the advice in this article on work breakdown structures to learn more.